 So an amazing thing happened yesterday: Questionable Advice hit the 100,000 tumblr followers mark!
 I am truly, truly overwhelmed.
 Way back in the beginning (2010) I honestly didn’t expect any followers for my tumblr made of weird bits of history and when I actually hit 10 followers I did a little happy dance.
 But 100K!
 Even if I assume a certain percentage are no longer active/spam accounts/people looking for an auto-follow, that’s still an impressive amount of people who were at least momentarily interested in QA enough to hit the “follow” button.
 I am….well, sort of speechless.
 So thank you, wonderful tumblr people for making my strange little hobby so much more fun by sharing it with me. :)

-loud-silent asked: This blog is fantastic!
+loud-silent said: This blog is fantastic!
 Where do you find all of the content?

 Thank you so much!
 It really makes my day when someone gets in touch to say that they like QA.